-SB 375 requires MPOs to create an SCS, which is an action-oriented plan that aligns financially constrained regional transportation investments, housing, and land use planning.
+SB 375 requires MPOs to develop an SCS, which is an action-oriented plan that aligns financially constrained regional transportation investments, housing, and land use planning.
 The SCS includes specific planned or enacted strategies and investments identified by the MPO that describe how the region will achieve the regional GHG emission reduction targets set by CARB.
-These RTP/SCS strategies are typically evaluated in the MPO's travel demand model, which consist of computer-based calculation tools used to forecast future travel based on simulations of complex interactions among demographics, land use development patterns, transportation system, and other related factors.
-Federal and state requirements for MPO models are documented in CTC's 2017 Regional Transportation Plan Guidelines for Metropolitan Planning Organizations.
-In the event the MPO's travel demand model does not have sufficient resolution, nor sufficiently robust, to characterize the effects of an MPO's RTP/SCS strategy, SB 375 allows for the use of off-model calculations and other approaches to characterize the effectiveness of an RTP/SCS strategy.
+These RTP/SCS strategies are typically evaluated in the MPO's travel demand model, which is a computer-based calculation tool used to forecast future travel behavior based on the simulation of complex interactions among demographics, land use development patterns, transportation system, and other related factors.
+Federal and State requirements for MPO models are documented in CTC's 2017 Regional Transportation Plan Guidelines for Metropolitan Planning Organizations.
+In the event the MPO's travel demand model does not have sufficient resolution, to characterize the effects of an MPO's RTP/SCS strategy, SB 375 allows for the use of off-model calculations and other approaches to characterize the effectiveness of an RTP/SCS strategy.
+For more information regarding off-model strategies, including quantification methodologies, see Appendix E.